Securing data through a backup

 • Covering all requirements and functionalities through proper testing.

-The exit criteria is also broken down into different testing phases.
-The plan can only move towards the next phase, after the phases in the previous test have passed.
-The plan can only move towards integration testing from unit testing, once it has cleared the former.
+The exit criteria are also broken down into different testing phases.
+The plan can only move towards the next phase after the phases in the previous test have passed.
+The plan can only move towards integration testing from unit testing once it has cleared the former.

-Software testing is done on the basis of a software testing life cycle.
-The life cycle determines different phases, and developers are required to step into different phases only after they have met the exit requirements of the previous one and the entry requirements of the next phase.
+Software testing is done based on a software testing life cycle.
+The life cycle determines different phases, and software developers are required to step into different phases only after they have met the exit requirements of the previous one and the entry requirements of the next phase.

 SHARE: